plewis/plewis.github.io/phylogenetics/simulation.md

 added "lset rates=equal" after "set criterion=likelihood" in the likelihood section of the beginsim...endsim section
 {% endcomment %}

 > :thinking: Is ML statistically consistent when the model is violated in this way?
-Why?
+Why? (hint: think about which data are hard to model accurately with high heterogeneity)

 {% comment %}
 no, assuming rate homogeneity results in underestimation of edge lengths, which in turn makes it easier for ML to misinterpret convergent similarity as similarity due to inheritance from the common ancestor.